wp-plugins/captcha-bank/readme.txt

 ### What is Login Logs?
 How to view Log Information for login users?

 Login Logs allows you to track the current users who are logging into you website and show there Geo Location on the map.

-It allows you to view the information such as Username, IP Address, Location, Date and Time,

-Captcha Status (whether user was able to login or not into the WordPress site using Captcha Bank) and

-Action to be performed to Whitelist or Block IP Address for the login user.
+It allows you to view the information such as Username, IP Address, Location, Date and Time, Captcha Status (whether user was able to login or not into the WordPress site using Captcha Bank) and action to be performed to Whitelist or Block IP Address for the login user.

 To view all the Log Information (Username, IP Address, Location, Date and Time, Captcha Status) for login users you need to go to the WP Captcha Bank Menu on the left side of the WordPress dashboard.

 [Click here to view the Image](http://tech-banker.com/wp-content/uploads/2014/10/login-logs-menu.png)

 Then click on Login Logs tab on the top of the page just next to Captcha Settings tab.

 Here you can view all the Log Information (Username, IP Address, Location, Date and Time, Captcha Status) for login users.